fractal-analytics-platform/fractal-server/docs/internals/database_interface.md

 > 1. SQLite is supported but discouraged in production.
 Given its partial
 >    support for ForeignKey constraints, consistency of the database cannot be
 >    guaranteed.
-> 2. The minimal required version for the sqlite system library is v3.37 (which
+> 2. The minimum required version for the sqlite system library is v3.37 (which
 >    is for instance the one in the
 >    [libsqlite3-0 package](https://packages.ubuntu.com/jammy/libsqlite3-0)
 >    package for Ubuntu 22.04LTS).